 Using the HMM model which is essentially based on motif similarity, 13 enzymes involved in lignocellulosic hydrolysis were exploited more efficiently than gene extraction based on sequence similarity in KEGG.
-These are CBM (1-84), arabinanase (GH43), galactanase, glucuronyl esterase, HPOXRE catalase, hydrogen peroxide oxidoreductase, LPMO, laccase, acetylxylanesterase, betaglucuronidase, cellobiohydrolase, lichenase, beta-xylosidase.
+These are CBM (1-84), arabinanase (GH43), galactanase, glucuronyl esterase, HPOXRE catalase, hydrogen peroxide oxidoreductase, LPMO, laccase, acetylxylanesterase, beta-glucuronidase, cellobiohydrolase, lichenase, beta-xylosidase.
 Of these, hydrogen peroxide oxidoreductase (belonging to the hemicellulase group) and LPMO (pretreatment enzyme) were not found based on the KEGG, CAZy data.
+This shows that when using the new tool HMM representative model, important groups of enzymes were found.
+This is the basis for a more complete understanding of the enzyme system involved in lignocellulose hydrolysis.